Services

 Debate on fairness of double taxation

 The fairness of double taxation is a subject of ongoing debate, particularly regarding passive income like dividends.
-Critics argue that it’s unfair to tax shareholders on dividends since these funds were already taxed at the corporate level.
+Critics argue that it’s unfair to tax shareholders on dividends since this income was already taxed at the corporate level.

-For US expatriates, this can feel especially burdensome, as dividends earned abroad may be taxed in both the foreign country and the US, despite being the result of the same income stream.
+For US expats, this can be especially burdensome, as dividends earned abroad may be taxed in both the foreign country and the US, despite being the result of the same income stream.

 On the other hand, proponents of double taxation argue that without taxes on dividends, high-net-worth individuals could potentially avoid taxes altogether by relying primarily on investment income instead of earned income.